Council of Allied Societies (CoAS)

 CoAS is composed of one representative and one alternate from each allied society.

 The CoAS Policies and Procedures document is linked below.
 CoAS generally meets during the annual meeting of the Society for American Archaeology and sponsors the Annual Archaeology Month Poster Contest.
-Past winners of the contest are featured on the SAA website after the meeting.
+Past winners of the contest are featured on the SAA website

 Click here to download the CoAS Application (pdf)